Last Updated: August 2023

 If you apply for employment with us, we may collect additional Personal Information in relation to you including your educational and employment history and information provided by your referees.

-Where you are employed by us we may collect additional Personal Information from you in the course of your employment with us which may include Sensitive Information including health information.
-Once collected, this Personal Information is likely to form part of your employment records and, as such, will not be protected by the APPs.
-We will however take reasonable commercial steps to keep that information secure.
+Where you are employed by us, we may collect additional Personal Information from you in the course of your employment with us which may include Sensitive Information including your health information.
 We may also require health information from any individuals attending our premises including immunisation status and/or Covid-19 test results.

 How do we collect and hold Personal Information?